vi/websocat/doc.md

 This overlay cannot be directly specified as a prefix to a positional CLI argument, there may be some other way to access it.

+### LineChunks

+(undocumented)

+This overlay cannot be directly specified as a prefix to a positional CLI argument, there may be some other way to access it.

 ### Log

 Print encountered data to stderr for debugging